-- Oxygen tank: it stores the air that will allow the diver to breathe underwater.
+- Air bottle: it stores the compressed air that will allow the diver to breathe underwater.
 It is made of steel or aluminium, and has a capacity ranging from 5 to 18 litres.

-- Regulator: this is responsible for reducing the pressure of the air in the cylinder so that the diver can breathe.
+- Regulator: this is responsible for reducing the pressure of the air in the tank so that the diver can breathe.

 - Fins: are placed on the feet and allow the diver to propel himself/herself into the water.
 A basic element for swimming and diving with little effort.

-What marine fauna will you be able to see on your first diving in Tenerife?
+What marine fauna will you be able to see during your baptism?

-Some of the most frequent species in Tenerife’s waters are:
+Some of the most frequent species in the waters of Tenerife are:

-If you are interested in finding out more, you can find out more about the marine fauna of the Canary Islands by clicking on this link.
+And many more!
+If you are interested in knowing more, you can get more information about the marine fauna of the Canary Islands by clicking on this link.

 Tips for first time divers in Tenerife

-Fortunately, thanks to the fact that the diving instructors are expert professionals, diving in Tenerife is a totally safe activity.
+Fortunately, thanks to the fact that the diving instructors are professional experts, our baptism in Tenerife is a totally safe activity.

-Even so, we would like to give you some recommendations and practical advice so that your first dive goes well:
+Even so, we want to bring you recommendations and practical tips to make your first dive a great one:

-- Don’t hold your breath: it is normal to hold your breath because you are used to diving without equipment or snorkelling, but if you are diving with equipment this is something you should avoid.
-The reason for this is that if you ascend quickly, it could lead to lung damage because the expanding air would not be able to escape from the airways.
+- Don’t hold your breath: It is normal to hold your breath because you are used to snorkelling or scuba diving, but if you are diving with equipment it is something you should avoid.
+The reason is that if you ascend quickly, it could lead to lung damage because the expanding air would not be able to escape from the airways.

 - Take care of the pressure in your ears: pressure changes underwater cause an uncomfortable sensation and can lead to ear injuries.
 To avoid this, simply block your nostrils with your fingers and blow through your nose.

-- Learn how to empty the water from the mask: if you get water in your mask, there is no need to interrupt the baptism, as emptying the mask is simple.
+- Learn how to empty the water from the mask: if you get water in your mask, it is not necessary to interrupt the baptism, as emptying it is simple.
 To do this, tilt your head upwards, press the upper frame of the mask against your forehead, and finally blow through your nose.
 The rest of the water will come out from underneath and the mask will be clean and empty.

-- Respect the marine fauna of Tenerife and the Atlantic Ocean: not only the creatures that you see, but also those that you don’t see and are stuck to the rocks or on the bottom, such as sponges and other living organisms.
-The best thing to do is not to touch anything and just observe the fascinating underwater scenery.
+- Respect the marine fauna of Tenerife and the Atlantic Ocean: not only the creatures that you see, but also those that you don’t see and are attached to the rocks or on the bottom, such as sponges and other living organisms.
+The best way to do this is not to touch anything and just observe the fascinating underwater scenery.

-Don’t miss out on your place and book your first dive in Tenerife:
+Don’t miss your place and book your diving baptism in Tenerife: